deep-learning-for-humans/spam-slaya/README.md

     - We should show information about how many emails have been processed and how many are remaining
 - Once the background task completes, the page will show that information.
-To keep things simple, there will be no email sent at this time (can reconsider this)
+To keep things simple, there will be no email sent at this time